-10. Capital disclosure
+7. Capital disclosure

 The Company defines its capital as as shareholders' equity.
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition and exploration and development of mineral properties.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
-The properties in which the Company currently has an interest are in the exploration stage.
+The properties in which the Company currently has an interest are at the exploration stage.
 As such, the Company has historically relied on the equity markets to fund its activities.
 In addition, the Company is dependent upon external financings to fund activities.
 In order to carry out planned exploration and pay for administrative costs, the Company will need to raise additional funds.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-The Company's capital management objectives, policies and processes have remained unchanged during the period ended December 31, 2020.
+The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2021.
 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body.

-Notes to Consolidated Financial Statements Six Months Ended December 31, 2020 and Year Ended June 30, 2020 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements Year Ended December 31, 2021 (Expressed in Canadian Dollars)

-11. Financial Instruments and Risk Exposures and Management
+8. Financial Instruments and Risk Exposures and Management